JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 # Advanced Rules

-## Equipment, Carry Weight, and Weight Classes

-### Equipment

-Represent items a character has on their person in an easy-to-reach placement or that are being worn.
-This generally covers things needed in combat such as weapons, armor, quivers/arrows, potions, etc...

 ### Carry Weight

 Carry Weight represents a character's ability to carry heavier equipment while still being able to move semi-normally depending on weight class.